harrison-daniel/password-generator/README.md

-# Challenge 03 - Password Generator
+Password Generator

 ## Purpose

-Third challenge "JavaScript Challenge: Password Generator" for the University of Richmond Bootcamp.

-Create an application that generates a random password based on the criteria selected (password length, use of special characters, numbers, and lower/uppercase characters).
+Generates a random password based on the criteria selected (password length, use of special characters, numbers, and lower/uppercase characters).

 ## User Story